monotone-studio/monotone/README.md

 ## Transparent Compression

-## Scalable Compaction
+Compress or recompress partitions automatically on refresh.
+Everything is done transparently without blocking readers or writers of the original partition.

 ## Storages

-Use logical storages to store data on different storage devices or apply different settings, such as compression.
+Use logical storages to store data on different storage devices and apply different settings, such as compression.

 ```